The Micro-Aggregated Profit Share: Abstract

 \section{Abstract}

 How much has market power increased in the United States in the last fifty years?
+And how did the rise in market power affect aggregate profits?
 Using micro-level data from U.S. Compustat, we find that several indicators of market power have steadily increased since 1970.
-The aggregate markup has gone up from 10\% of price over marginal cost in 1970 to 23\% in 2020, and aggregate returns to scale have risen from 1.00 to 1.13.
+In particular, the aggregate markup has gone up from 10\% of price over marginal cost in 1970 to 23\% in 2020, and aggregate returns to scale have risen from 1.00 to 1.13.
 We connect these market-power indicators to profitability by showing that the aggregate profit share can be expressed in terms of the aggregate markup, aggregate returns to scale, and a sufficient statistic for production networks that captures double marginalization in the economy.
-We find that despite the rise in market power, the profit share has been constant at 18\% of GDP because the increase in monopoly rents has been completely offset by rising fixed costs.
+We find that despite the rise in market power, the profit share has been constant at 18\% of GDP because the increase in monopoly rents has been completely offset by rising fixed costs and changes in technology.
 Our empirical results have subtle implications for policymakers: overly aggressive enforcement of antitrust law could decrease firm dynamism and paradoxically lead to lower competition and higher market power.

 \textbf{JEL Codes}: E25, D22, L16, L40. \\ \textbf{Keywords}: Market Power, Profit Share, Aggregation, Markups, Networks.